rustsec/rustsec/cargo-lock/README.md

 ![Apache 2.0 OR MIT licensed][license-image]
 [![Project Chat][zulip-image]][zulip-link]

-Self-contained [serde]-powered `Cargo.lock` parser/serializer with support for
+Self-contained [serde]-powered `Cargo.lock` parser/serializer with support
-both the V1 and V2 (merge-friendly) formats, as well as optional dependency tree analysis features.
+for the V1, V2 (merge-friendly) and V3 formats, as well as optional dependency tree analysis features.
 Used by [RustSec].

 When the `dependency-tree` feature of this crate is enabled, it supports computing a directed graph of the dependency tree, modeled using the